 Why Is an Integrated Marketing Plan Important?

 Today’s customers want to relate to the brands they purchase from.
-According to a 2018 study by Accenture, 63 percent of global customers prefer buying from companies that stand for a purpose they relate to and will avoid brands that don’t.
+According to a 2018 study by Accenture, 63% of global customers prefer buying from companies that stand for a purpose they relate to and will avoid brands that don’t.

 If your brand message is confusing, inconsistent or not clear throughout your marketing, customers won’t be able to relate to it.

 The 2019 State of Marketing report by customer success platform Salesforce found marketing high performers are:

 - 9.9 X more likely to create a shared, single view of customers across business units

 - 7.3 X more likely to use customer data to create more relevant experiences

 - 9.7 X more likely to create personalized omnichannel customer experiences

 An integrated marketing approach isn’t about putting the same message on every channel at the same time.
 Instead, it’s about making the message relevant to that unique channel’s audience, but making sure it aligns with other channels.

 For example, what you post on LinkedIn should be different than what you post on Snapchat.
 But you can still unify your brand message and ensure those integrated marketing campaigns complement each other.